mrinalkumarjha/MicroserviceWithDotNet/DockerReadme.md

 	docker image prune: it will remove all unused images.

 	docker inspect 8778d77035e2: to inspect, see details like all layers, when created , which os is used , size about images.

+	docker cp dummy/. nice_leakey:/test   : copy dummy directory to running container inside test folder. same way we can copy files from container to our machine.

+	docker build -t goalsapp:1 .   : to give name/tag any image while building. images has repo:tag format of naming. for detail see Understanding tag section.